Logging

 Enhanced Log Details Provides precise timestamps and exact code locations in formatted log outputs.

-KLogJDBCHandler: Send output to any JDBC compliant database
+KLogJDBCHandler: Write each log entry to any JDBC compliant database

-KLogSMTPHandler: Send errors (FATAL log level) to any SMTP server
+KLogSMTPHandler: Send error log entries (FATAL logging level) to any SMTP server

-The log information (timestamp, logging level, code location and message) are formatted with the formatter classes:
+The log information (timestamp, logging level, code location and message) can be formatted with the additional formatter classes:

 KLogCSVFormatter: Format each log entry as a one-line CSV string